iuap-design/acs.tinper.org/tinper-acs/ref-tree-transfer/README.md

 import RefTreeTransferBaseUI from 'ref-tree-transfer';
 或者
-import { RefTreeTransferWithInput } from 'ref-tree-transfer';
+import { RefTreeTransferWithInput } from 'ref-tree-transfe

 样式